rugbyprof/1063-Data-Structures/Lectures/L08/README.md

-## Classes Again - Moving from functionss to classes and methods
+## Classes Again - Moving from functions to classes and methods

 #### Related Repl.it code:
 - https://repl.it/@rugbyprof/wordCountSp2018